sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

 #An introduction to SQL
 ####In which we suffer through databases to appreciate Active Record

 *Why should we care about this?* Great question.
-This is exactly what's happening under the hood of [Active Record Querying](http://guides.rubyonrails.org/active_record_querying.html) Please enjoy the drills and then come back to read the linked document.
+This is exactly what's happening under the hood of [Active Record Querying](http://guides.rubyonrails.org/active_record_querying.html) (please enjoy the drills first and then come back to read the linked document).

 <hr>